terascope/teraslice/docs/management-apis/endpoints-json.md

 **Query Options:**

+- `active: string = [true|false]`
 - `from: number = 0`
 - `size: number = 100`
 - `sort: string = "_updated:desc"`

+Setting `active` to `true` will return only the jobs considered active, which includes the jobs that have `active` set to `true` as well as those that do not have an `active` property.
+If your query sets `active` to `false` it will only return the jobs with the `active` property set to false.
+If the `active` query parameteris not provided, all jobs will be returned.

-Size is the number of documents returned, from is how many documents in and sort is a lucene query.
+The parameter `size` is the number of documents returned, `from` is how many documents in and `sort` is a lucene query.

 **Usage:**